Should I Become a Mechanic?

 Step 4: Obtain Certification

-The ASE offers certification in eight automotive specialties, including in engine repair, automatic transmission, brakes and electrical systems.
+Although no certification is required to work as a mechanic, employers may prefer applicants certified by the National Institute for Automotive Service Excellence (ASE).
+The ASE offers certification in eight automotive specialties, including engine repair, automatic transmission, brakes and electrical systems.
 Mechanics must usually pass exams to earn most certifications.
 These exams include 40-50 questions.
-Generally, recertification is required every five years.
+Generally, renewal of certification is required every five years.

 - Look into gaining master status.
 Passing all eight ASE certification specialty exams earns an individual ASE Master Technician status.
 This status may increase employment opportunities and potential salaries.